nitzzzu/agent-sandbox/README.md

 ```

 #### II, Access to Sandbox
-`/sandbox/{sandbox_name}` endpoint to get the access of the sandbox, including the connection details such as URL, WebSocket URL, VNC URL, or other relevant information based on the sandbox type.
+`/sandbox/{sandbox_name}` endpoint to get the access of the sandbox, including the connection details such as URL, WebSocket URL, VNC URL, or other relevant information based on the sandbox environment type.

 Now you can access to the previously created **sandbox-01** sandbox using `/sandbox/sandbox-01`.